carlos-el/EventPost-CCProject/docs/index.md

     - One for managing user accounts.
 Stores the users information and receives request for authentication and managing account.
 A RESTful API will be used for communication.
 Language and technology still to decide.
     - Another for managing events.
 Stores events information and receives request for managing events.
 A RESTful API will be used for communication.
 Language and technology still to decide.
     - A microservice for managin the notifications.
 Stores information relevant for the notifications and receives requests for managing them.
 Also uses a RESTful API for communication.
 Language and technology still to decide.
     - Other microservice for sending the emails requested by other services.
-Includes a queu of emails and send them in order.
+Includes a queue of emails and send them in order.
 Therefore the communication protocol will be AMQP.
 We will develop it in Javascript using node.js and RabbitMQ as messaging middleware.
     - Finally and API Gateway is also needed as an interface for interacting with the microservices and authenticating users in different services.
+In order to create a good experience for the user React will be used for creating the frontend of the API Gateway

  More information will be given as the course goes on.